 4.3.2 LCS Clients, Application Functions and Network Functions

 AFs and NFs may access LCS services from a GMLC in the same trust domain (e.g. in the same PLMN) using the Ngmlc interface or Event Exposure with location information from an AMF in the same trust domain using the Namf interface.
+The NWDAF collects UE location information by accessing GMLC directly.

 LCS Clients may access LCS services from a GMLC (e.g. HGMLC) using the Le reference point.